The last month of Autumn!

 If your garden is exposed to heavy frosts or snow, creating some sort of cold frame can extend your winter growing capabilities.
-Frost cloth or a D.I.Y glass houses using old windows or heavy duty clear plastic will help to protect the more vulnerable salad greens.
+Frost cloth or D.I.Y glasshouses using old windows or heavy-duty clear plastic will help to protect the more vulnerable salad greens.

 Slugs and Snails

-The cooler, wet weather means slugs and snail numbers are on the rise.
-Protect your little seedlings by setting out snail beer traps or go on a snail hunt when it’s dark.
+The cooler wet weather means slugs and snail numbers are on the rise.
+Protect your little seedlings by setting out snail beer traps or going on a snail hunt when it's dark.

 Catching them red-handed for a few nights will reduce their numbers.
 Once you've caught them, drown or squish them so they don't crawl back to your plants.
 Snails and slugs can travel surprisingly far!